uwcirg/JTrueNTHOAuth-Client/README.md

     }
 ```

-With this helper class defined we can just use it to retrieve resources whenever necessary.
+With this helper class defined, we can just use it to retrieve resources whenever necessary.
+The following code represents a Struts action, which is responsible for retrieving information about the user: demographics and roles.

 ```Java
     /**